 Don’t post at the peak hours, since the older submissions will occupy the top places at that time.

-Use this subreddit traffic analysis tool to ensure you post at the right time.
+Use this subreddit traffic analysis tool to ensure you post at the right time for reaching your target audience.

 An upvote will usually get you 2-5 visitors, as per Spencer.